Creta5164/fmod-rmmv/README.md

 FMOD_MV.PlayME(guid, immediateStop);
 ```

 Plays Event as ME category.

 As with RPG Maker, when an event in the ME category is triggered, the BGM remembers the state and goes into a stopped state.

-When all MEs are finished or stopped, the BGM recalls what it remembered and plays it again.
+When MEs are finished or stopped, the BGM recalls what it remembered and plays it again.

 > Note : FMOD Events played in this category will not be recorded in save file.

 - `guid` : The Event GUID you want to play in the ME category.
-  You can use the event defined in [**`GUID script`**][guids-js].
+  You can use the event guids defined in [**`GUID script`**][guids-js].
   If you're not sure what to put in, check out the example below.

 - `immediateStop` : (Optional) Determines how the FMOD stops previously playing music.